Author Archives: Jack Rawlins

 As with all the rides in Bestrides situated along Hwy 395, I encourage you to read the “Eastern Sierra” section of our By Regions page, to put this ride in context.

 This is the go-to easy, pretty ride on the eastern side of the Sierra—the one you take your partner or casual-cyclist buddy on.
 It’s also where you go in the Eastern Sierra for lush—If you find most of the riding in the area too open, rocky, and desert-y for you, this is your ride.
-It goes through very pretty aspen-filled woods, past three lakes and one unforgettable boulder, and through the town of June Lake, a bustling recreational village (think Mammoth Lakes but much smaller and less pretentious).
+It goes through very pretty aspen-filled woods, past three lakes and one unforgettable boulder, and through the town of June Lake, a bustling recreational village (think Mammoth Lakes but smaller and less pretentious).
 The route is pretty built-up, but in an unobtrusive, one-with-nature sort of way.
 It’s a “loop” in quotation marks because the road is called “June Lake Loop” in all the literature, but it isn’t one—it’s a horseshoe.
 More on that in the ride directions.

 The elevation gain is mild, but if you like to do your climbing first, then your descending, start at the northern terminus and ride south.
 On the other hand, the ride as mapped begins with the best scenery and steadily gets worse, so if you think you aren’t going to do the entire mileage, start at the south end.
 The riding is A-level up to about Reverse Creek, then B up to the end of Silver Lake, then C to the terminus on 395.